Key takeaways:

 With the potential to be applicable to a wide variety of applications, blockchain technology can be implemented in a variety of ways.
 One of the most advantageous applications would be to use its integrity assurance to develop blockchain cybersecurity solutions for a variety of other technologies.
 The following are some examples of how blockchain development could be used to strengthen cybersecurity in the future:

-1. Encrypting Private Messaging:
+1. Encrypting Private Messaging

 As the internet continues to shrink the world into a global village, an increasing number of people are joining social media platforms.
 Additionally, the number of social media platforms is increasing.
 Each dawn, more social apps are launched as conversational commerce gains popularity.
 During these interactions, massive amounts of metadata are collected.
 The majority of social media platform users safeguard their services and data with insecure, unreliable passwords.